System Design Space

 PR AUC

-When: When the positive class is rare, like here: the wolf appears only 10 times out of 100.
+When: the positive class is rare, like here: the wolf appears only 10 times out of 100.

 It penalizes extra alerts more clearly and better reflects practical value under imbalance.